rocordemu/api-latency-monitor/README.md

 - Note: `src/.env` and `src/.venv` are not included in the Docker image (excluded by `.dockerignore`).

 ## Kubernetes
-This application creates the namespace `monitoring-project` and produces Deployments, Pods, Services, Config Maps and Services.
+This application creates the namespace `monitoring-project` and produces Deployments, Pods, Services, Config Maps and Secrets.
 - Deployments
 ![Deployments](./screenshots/Kubernetes%20Deployments.png)
 - Pods